-- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B Guidelines for writing Learning Outcomes
+- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - $\bullet \quad \textit{Descriptors for Levels 6, 7 \& 8 of the European Qualifications Framework for Lifelong Learning and Appendix B}\\$ - Guidelines for writing Learning Outcomes

-The primary aim of the course is to convey an in-depth understanding of modern, highperformance processor micro-architecture and the memory hierarchy.
+The primary aim of the course is to convey an in-depth understanding of modern, high-performance processor micro-architecture and the memory hierarchy.
 After successfully passing this course the students will be able to:

 - Describe the structure and operational characteristics of a pipelined microprocessor. - Demonstrate an understanding of pipeline hazards and interlocks, out-of-order execution, scoreboards and reservation tables, branch prediction - Evaluate the performance of a processor and memory system. - Describe the memory coherency issues involved when designing a multiprocessor system, and explain the behaviour of a typical cache coherency protocol. - Adapt existing simulators, run simulations and present a critical evaluation of the results.

-General Competences Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?
-Project planning and management Search for, analysis and synthesis of data and information, with the use of the necessary technology Respect for difference and multiculturalism Adapting to new situations Respect for the natural environment Decision-making Showing social, professional and ethical responsibility and Working independently sensitivity to gender issues Team work Criticism and self-criticism Production of free, creative and inductive thinking Working in an international environment Working in an interdisciplinary environment Production of new research ideas Others...
-Production of free, creative and inductive thinking Search for, analysis and synthesis of data and information, with the use of the necessary technology
+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?

+Search for, analysis and synthesis of data and information, with the use of the necessary technology

+Adapting to new situations Decision-making

+Working in an international environment Working in an interdisciplinary environment